What is Angelman syndrome?

 - anti-epileptic medication.

 AS is not a degenerative disease.
-Children with AS can expect a normal lifespan.
+People with AS can expect a normal lifespan.

 Is there a cure?